gvwilson/sensibleadventures/maddy-roo/old.md

 The fan on its shoulder spun furiously.
 "It is unfortunate.
-This one estimates that the cleanup necessitated by the incident delayed completion of repairs by almost eight-one hours."
+This one estimates that the cleanup necessitated by the incident will delay completion of repairs by almost forty-one hours."

 Maddy nodded jerkily.
 The bot was between them and the door they had come through.